'Song of Back and Neck': Emmy Winner Paul Lieberstein on Budgeting for Your First Feature

 A comedy that proves physical pain can come from dishabilitating, stress-induced outside forces, Song of Back and Neck is less about delivering a happy ending than it is an encouraging stance on working through the struggles life throws your way.

 Before his film had its world premiere at the 2018 Tribeca Film Festival, No Film School spoke with Lieberstein about jumping back-and-forth between the roles of actor and director, the best ways to edit dialogue-heavy scenes, and how Mark Duplass laid out how to make the kind of film you desire with the budget you can obtain.
+The film is now currently in theaters and will be On Demand on Friday, December 7th.

 No Film School: Given that the film is based on very personal experiences of pain that you experienced, what were the challenges you faced crafting a fictional narrative in which to incorporate them?